History of Adelaide: Governor Hindmarsh's time

-Hindmarsh

 Colonists who had already purchased land before departing were given first choice on 23 March 1837, and the remaining areas were auctioned for between 2 and 14 guineas.
 Within a few weeks many of the same areas were selling for between 80 and 100 pounds which was seen as a healthy sign.
 With the town survey completed, Light's poorly paid and ill-equipped surveying team were expected to begin another massive task of surveying at least 405 km^{2} of rural land.

 Light's deputy, George Kingston was sent back to London in October 1837 to ask for more staff and equipment to speed up the process, and to have the troublesome Hindmarsh recalled.
 Light, who was slowly succumbing to tuberculosis, managed to complete 243 km2 by December 1837, by which time the population had increased to around 2,500.
 When Kingston returned in June 1838, 605.7 km2 had been completed.

 Light's requests were denied; instead he could change from the trigonometric surveys to a faster (but inferior) running survey, or hand control over to Kingston and confine himself to coastal surveys.
 Light resigned in protest.
 Hindmarsh was to be replaced, and left Adelaide on board Alligator on 14 July 1838, some three months before the next governor, George Gawler, arrived via Kingscote KI, on 12 October 1838, aboard from London.

 The first sheep and other livestock in South Australia were brought in from Tasmania.
 Sheep were overlanded from New South Wales from 1838, with the wool industry forming the basis of South Australia's economy for the first few years.
 Vast tracts of land were leased by "Squatters" until required for agriculture.
 Once the land was surveyed it was put up for sale and the Squatters had to buy their runs or move on.
 Most bought their land when it came up for sale, disadvantaging farmers who had a hard time finding good and unoccupied land.

 Farms took longer to establish than sheep runs and were expensive to set up.
 Despite this, by 1860 wheat farms ranged from Encounter Bay in the south to the Clare Valley in the north.

 The city was intended to develop around the central Victoria Square, with the intersecting Grote and King William Streets planned as extra wide to allow for future development.
 Instead, development concentrated around two of the narrowest streets on the city plan, Rundle and Hindley streets, due to their proximity to the city's water supply and to Port Road, which led directly to the port.
 Many empty blocks remained until the late 19th century.